 Commercial and portrait photography are two very different types of photography.
-Commercial photography is for business use while portrait photography is for personal use.
-The difference between the two lies in their purpose.
-Personal photography is meant for private use, not for marketing or generating traffic.
+Commercial photography is for business use, while portrait photography is for personal use—the difference between the two lies in their purpose.
+Personal photography is meant for private use, not marketing or generating traffic.
 However, commercial photography is used to produce high-resolution images for clients.
 This distinction is vital because personal licensing does not allow for the profiting of images for business purposes.

-When pricing portrait and commercial photography, you have to factor in many factors.
+When pricing portrait and commercial photography, you must factor in many factors.
 For example, you’ll need to pay for travel, consultations, rental equipment, and an assistant.
-You’ll also spend money on location fees, studio space, styling, casting, and retouching if you specialize in fashion.
+If you specialize in fashion, you’ll also spend money on location fees, studio space, styling, casting, and retouching.
 Knowing how much to charge for these services will help you set your prices accordingly.
 An excellent way to test your pricing method is to purchase a copy of the Profits From Portraits e-book, which will provide some guidelines.

 A typical price range for portrait and commercial photography is $150 to $500 per hour.
-However, if you’re looking for a high-quality photo, you should consider the time and skill required for each shoot.
+However, if you’re looking for high-quality photo or virtual tour shots, you should consider the time and skill required for each shoot.
 Portrait photographers often sell their packages by the number of images they take, so you should research what’s right for your business.
 It would be best to compare local prices before making a final decision.

 Commercial photographers and their clients often work out a licensing agreement before releasing their images to clients.
 The purpose of the licensing agreement is to protect the photographer’s intellectual property and avoid any misunderstandings later.
 Most portrait and commercial photographers agree to a royalty-free or rights-managed license, which grants unlimited use rights to the buyer.
 Some clients, however, may want exclusive use of their images to promote their brands.